 - Prepare for college by living and learning in a campus community.

-For full details of the Conference, including a daily schedule, tuition, fundraising and scholarship information, click on the links above or contact the program director directly at email@example.com or (703) 993-5010.
+For full details of the Conference, including a daily schedule, tuition, fundraising and scholarship information, follow the links in the menu above or contact the program director directly at firstname.lastname@example.org or (703) 993-5010.

 Safety & Supervision

 The safety of our students is at the forefront of all conference activities.
 National Youth Correspondents will be led in small groups.
 The resident staff/ (adult) faculty to student ratio will be approximately 1:10.
 Students will be supervised both on campus and during all excursions and off-site activities.
 While National Youth Correspondents do have opportunities for independent time, all students will remain in small groups with adult staff at designated meeting spots.
 The conference faculty comprises two dedicated program directors, the Washington Scholars Program content team, and a team of trained educators at the secondary and collegiate levels.
 All National Youth Correspondents reside in Mason’s secure residence halls that are monitored at all times by adult faculty members.
 Parents and guardians can reach a member of our team at any time during the conference.

 WJMC staff will conduct extensive pre-conference outreach to obtain students’ health and wellness information.